-The PERC book series sits within the new Goldsmiths Press and is overseen by PERC’s Co-Directors, Aeron Davis and Will Davies.
-To date, it has featured two titles: The Death of Public Knowledge? and Economic Science Fictions.
-A third title, Can Markets Solve Public Problems?: An Expedition into Neoliberal Interventions by Daniel Neyland, Vera Ehrenstein and Sveta Milyaeva will appear in autumn 2018.
+The PERC book series sits within the Goldsmiths Press and is overseen by PERC’s Director, Will Davies.
+To date, it has featured three titles: The Death of Public Knowledge? , Economic Science Fictions and Can Markets Solve Public Problems?.
+Its next title, Futilitarianism: On neoliberalism and the production of uselessness by Neil Vallelly is published in November 2021

 Political economy begins from the recognition that economic structures are both the sites and outcomes of political struggles, at numerous scales.
 With that in mind, this book series seeks to publish work that revives, refreshes and reorients the study of political economy.
 We are seeking work that is not simply inter-disciplinary, but carves new paths between disciplines and different fields of empirical enquiry, bringing unexpected perspectives to the critical, theoretical and cultural study of the economy.
 At a time of great political and economic turbulence, this series will strive to illuminate the contemporary, for both academic and non-academic readers.

 In keeping with long-standing traditions of Goldsmiths, the PERC series is committed to the cultural examination of contemporary capitalism, and to that end welcomes submissions that draw on cultural studies, economic anthropology, science and technology studies, history of economics, media studies and cultural economy.
 The series hopes to include critical investigations into (inter alia): neoliberalism, financialisation, management, money, inequality and elites, the platform economy, expertise and the economy of the anthropocene.
 Yet it also aims to create space for alternative economic futures to be identified, mapped and elucidated, seeking possibilities and hope in the crises of the present.